Cranberry Scientific Name

 Dried cranberries are good for urinary tract infections

-To bring down swelling in glands from measles, mumps or chickenpox
+To bring down swelling in glands from measles, mumps, or chickenpox

-For these reasons cranberries may be medicine for these conditions, as they are antioxidants and have anti-inflammatory properties.
+For these reasons, cranberries may be a medicine for these conditions, as they are antioxidants and have anti-inflammatory properties.
 Cranberries are loaded with antioxidants, which contain immune-boosting properties.
 An effective immune system is important in battling infections like measles, mumps, and chickenpox.
 Compounds in cranberries have anti-inflammatory effects.
 While these properties won’t directly decrease swollen glands, they may help your body handle the inflammation caused by these viral infections.

 Dried Cranberries As A Pain Reliever For Cramps

 This can cause your uterus to contract too strongly.
 The reduction of the blood flow to the area and, therefore, the oxygen supply to the muscle tissue there.
-Magnesium and the dried cranberries that contain it will take time to work but will alleviate muscle pain.
+Magnesium and the dried cranberries that contain it will take time to work, but will alleviate muscle pain.

 Fruits That Are Good In The Fall Are Cranberries, Medical Uses Of Dried Cranberries